dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 I would like to be able to run ruby projects off this application if it's possible.
 It could manage the ~ dir.

+To be realistic, as I haven't built any node code before, I'm going to start with something simple.